2023 UPDATE: Sorry, Slamcore Labs has now been discontinued. Please check out the home page for all the latest news.

-SLAMcore’s Spatial Intelligence SDK which launched earlier this year allows robot developers to quickly and easily add location and mapping functions to their designs.
-Downloadable and implemented with a few clicks, the SDK provides robust location and 2.5D maps for any robot using Intel® RealSense™ Depth Cameras.
+We designed our Spatial Intelligence SDK so that robot developers can quickly and easily add location and mapping functions to their designs.
+Downloadable and implemented with a few clicks, the SDK provides robust location and 2.5D maps for any robot using Intel® RealSense™ Depth Cameras and Nvidia Jetson chipsets.
 Designers can quickly move concepts from the lab to the real world with successful SLAM that can cope with a wide range of environments.

 AI Enhanced Depth Maps